AZERBAIJAN /Detained March 3, 2017

 Nearly two months before his imprisonment, unidentified policemen abducted and tortured Mehman.
 The next day, January 10, 2017, Nasimi District Police fined Mehman for “disobeying the police.”
 The previous head of IRFS, Azerbaijani journalist Rasim Aliyev, served as Chairman until his tragic death on August 9, 2015.
 Unknown attackers murdered the influential journalist during a brutal crackdown on Azerbaijan’s civil society.
 Mehman’s brother, and IRFS founder Emin Huseynov has also been a target of severe police harassment.
 The European Court of Human Rights found that the Nasimi District Police were guilty of torturing Emin two years ago, before he fled Azerbaijan due to intense state-sponsored harassment.
 In October 2015, Emin received asylum in Switzerland, where he now resides.

 Mehman has documented the deteriorating political freedoms in Azerbaijan through powerful photographs that captured the world’s attention, and received the Norwegian Nobel Institute’s Press Prize.
-In 2012, the World Youth Movement for Democracy selected Mehman’s powerful photograph of Azerbaijani police brutality against citizens as a winner in the “Youth in Action: a Snapshot of Democracy” contest.
+In 2012, the World Youth Movement for Democracy (WYMD) selected Mehman’s powerful photograph of Azerbaijani police brutality against citizens as a winner in the “Youth in Action: a Snapshot of Democracy” contest.
 The photojournalist’s brave reporting has made him a frequent target of extreme state-sponsored harassment, including arrests, travel bans, interrogations and assaults.